 Emily’s dedication to preserving bioregional medicinal plant traditions and ecosystems led her to become active in the organization United Plant Savers.
 Inspired by a need for greater connection among her regional community, she founded the Florida Herbal Conference event in 2012, an event which continues to sell out annually.
 In past years, she served multiple terms as president of the Herb Society of Central Florida and as co-founder of Homegrown Local Food Cooperative.
 Most recently, in response to the tragic shooting at Pulse Nightclub, Emily founded the Orlando Grief Care Project.
 From the community relationships cultivated through the national response to this tragedy, Emily has formed the Herbal Action Network to continue weaving the web of compassionate herbalism into community engagement.
-Her most recent work has taken her to Cannonball, North Dakota where she serves with the Standing Rock Medic & Healer Council.
+Her most recent work has taken her to Cannonball, North Dakota where she served with the Standing Rock Medic & Healer Council.

 Emily’s classes have been described as “heart-filled,” “enriching,” and “empowering,” creating a bridge between the teachings of our ancestors and the technologies of our modern world.
 Emily can be found in joy cooking, practicing yoga, writing, photographing flora, creating music with family and friends, and digging her fingers in the dirt.
 The plants continue to be her greatest teachers.

 Emily’s 2018 Florida Herbal Conference class:

 Tending to the Soul: Trauma Informed Herbalism and Plant Allies for Grief